gregorriegler/gregorriegler.github.io/_posts/2019-08-10-who-needs-lombok-anyhow.md

 ### The Lombok plugin might hit your cpu
 If you do use lombok annotations excessively and have a lot of pojos in your code base, the lombok plugin might hit your cpu.
 I had one project where it caused the autocomplete drop down to load several seconds in specific areas of the code.
-The problem was gone once i deactivated the plugin.
+The problem was gone once I deactivated the plugin.
 To be fair: Maybe it was just a temporary problem with the plugin that has already been addressed.

 ### Compatibility issues with Java versions greater than 8
-When i tried migrating a java 1.8 project that used lombok to java 11, i ran into issues.
+When I tried migrating a java 1.8 project that used lombok to java 11, I ran into issues.
-And despite the [known issues](https://stackoverflow.com/questions/53866929/unable-to-use-lombok-with-java-11) and [fixes](https://github.com/rzwitserloot/lombok/issues/1723) that i found on the internet, i was not able to get it to work again within 2 hours of trying.
+And despite the [known issues](https://stackoverflow.com/questions/53866929/unable-to-use-lombok-with-java-11) and [fixes](https://github.com/rzwitserloot/lombok/issues/1723) that I found on the internet, I was not able to get it to work again within 2 hours of trying.
 Delombok to the rescue.

 __update:__ seems like i ran into a similar issue like [this](https://github.com/rzwitserloot/lombok/issues/1723), trying to upgrade to java 11.